TheRealArthurDent/leakage-sensor/README.md

 ## How-to-use

-To be able to compile the project locally, copy the secrets.ini.example to secrets.ini and adjust the values within said file.
+To be able to compile the project locally, copy the secrets.ini.template to secrets.ini and adjust the values within said file.